Stellar Photo Recovery

 After the success of the USB thumb drive test, I had high hopes for the results of this final recovery process.
 Scanning the entire 500GB drive for all file types is a slow process, despite the fact that I have a solid state drive that is essentially a high-capacity thumb drive.
 It is subject to a lot more random reads and writes, however, which could cause a situation closer to the failed memory card test.

-Unfortunately, while it's possible to scan specific parts of the drive based on their sector number, there's no way to simply ask the program to check for the most recently deleted files, so I had to scan the entire drive.
-This generated a lot of unhelpful results, such as images from around the web that were in my temporary internet files and are regularly deleted without my input.
+Unfortunately, while it’s possible to scan specific parts of the drive based on their sector number, there’s no way to simply ask the program to check for the most recently deleted files, so I had to scan the entire drive.
+This generated a lot of unhelpful results, such as images from around the web that was in my temporary internet files and are regularly deleted without my input.

 This scanning method also doesn’t provide an estimated completion time, although that may simply be due to the fact that this drive is the largest one I scanned.

 Sorting through the results took some time, but I was eventually able to find the files that I wanted to save by using the ‘Lost Folders’ area of ‘Deleted List’ section.
 Every file that I had deleted was listed, but none of them could be properly recovered.
 Bizarrely, some of the JPEG files seemed to have been replaced by other files from my internet temp files.

 After a second unsuccessful test, I’m forced to conclude that Photo Recovery 7 is best used as a simple ‘undelete’ function in an extremely limited set of circumstances, rather than as a complete data recovery solution.